flffamlln/cs326-final-teamthree/docs/final.md

 <ins>**Breakdown of Labor for the entire project**</ins> <br>

-* Lucas Bertoni - Implemented all functionality related to the user's profile page
+* Lucas Bertoni - Implemented all functionality related to the user's profile page as well as HTML/CSS
    - Updating a user's profile information (first name, last name, email, password, profile picture)
    - Displaying a user's posts
    - Displaying previews of a user's posts when one is clicked on